yast/yast-storage-ng/doc/fake-devicegraphs-yaml-format.md

 disk.

-There are two ways to look at this: (1) what FakeDeviceFactory accepts when reading the file and creatng a device tree and (2) what YamlWriter puts into the YAML file when dumping a device tree.
+There are two ways to look at this: (1) what FakeDeviceFactory accepts when reading the file and creating a device tree and (2) what YamlWriter puts into the YAML file when dumping a device tree.

 FakeDeviceFactory accepts anything YamlWriter has written and tries to